 Session time is the amount of time a user spends on your site.
 A user who spends a lot of time on your site, even if they never leave the initial landing page, can serve as a better estimate of site and digital marketing success than CTR alone.

-Session time is a simple metric that offers a lot of insight into customer interest in your site or social media accounts and can help you identify user trends in your data.
+Session time is a simple metric that offers a lot of insight into customer interest in your site and can help you identify user trends in your data.

 If users aren’t spending enough time on your site to understand your product or make a purchase, that may be an indication of a confusing layout, lack of relevant content, or inaccurate marketing of the target audience.